rackerlabs/technical-blog/content/blog/2021/2021-03-10-unified-data-platform-and-data-virtualization-through-polybase-part-two/index.md

 ### Next steps

 You have successfully completed the prerequisites for the PolyBase demo.
-Part Three, coming soon, presents the demo.
+Part Two, coming soon, presents the demo.

 <a class="cta purple" id="cta" href="https://www.rackspace.com/data">Learn more about our Data services.</a>